zeyneptass/portfolio-next.js/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project was developed for educational/portfolio purposes.

 ## 📞 Contact